Integralist/integralist.co.uk/content/posts/concepts-from-the-c-programming-language.md

 C11 compatible compilers will provide an additional set of string functions that are _considered_ safe (although this is a contentious area of discussion as some C programmers believe that these functions are just as unsafe and if anything the claims are misleading!
 [See this comment on Stack Overflow which goes into more detail](http://stackoverflow.com/questions/40829032/how-to-install-c11-compiler-on-mac-os-with-optional-string-functions-included/40839702#40839702)).

+> [!NOTE]
-> Note: I've also discovered that none of the compilers I have on my OS support these functions, and I've since discovered one of the few environments to support these functions is the Windows platform
+> I've also discovered that none of the compilers I have on my OS support these functions, and I've since discovered one of the few environments to support these functions is the Windows platform

 Below is an example C file that demonstrates how to check if your compiler supports these additional safe functions: